BibekGupta/BibekGupta/README.md

 ## Hey, Fellow Coders! 👋

-I'm Bibek Gupta, known in the digital realm as BibekTheLegend. 🌟 I go by he/him pronouns, and I'm just your average coder – I'm a versatile wizard in C, C++, JavaScript, HTML, CSS, and Python.
+I'm Bibek Gupta. 🌟 I go by he/him pronouns, and I'm just your average coder – I'm a versatile wizard in C, C++, JavaScript, HTML, CSS, and Python.
 I transform ideas into lines of code and get a thrill from cracking those mind-bending problems.

 ## About Me 🤔